 To this day, the practice is not regulated, so there is no Ordre des massothérapeutes in Quebec or an official federation.
 We consider that massage therapy professionals, the general public and the insurance community are well served, without the burden and costs associated with a professional order.
 In fact, in the community we feel a very strong inclination towards the supervision of practices and the establishment of standards and norms rather than the advent of a professional order.
 To this end, we invite you to visit the site of the sectorial committee which oversees massage therapy.

 RITMA Massage Therapists Association, like the other RITMA Associations, has its own code of ethics and regulations that must be respected by its members under penalty of expulsion.

 As a professional association representing practitioners of alternative and complementary medicines, RITMA require that all its members hold an Errors and Omissions insurance.
 For the respect of our members, we want them to be well protected.

 PRESS RELEASE - 1000 HOURS IN MASSAGE THERAPY

-Beginning April 1, 2020, Great-West Life will require all newly trained massage therapists to have at least 1,000 hours of massage therapy training or education to be considered eligible providers under its insurance plans.
+Beginning April 1, 2021, CANADA LIFE will require all newly trained massage therapists to have at least 1,000 hours of massage therapy training or education to be considered eligible providers under its insurance plans.